Release the Addiction from your life!

 Your brain doesn’t just create an addiction randomly, it needs an instruction, a signal, This is where your mind comes into play.
 Who we are now is a construct of everything before us.
 If you were a child and watched an alcoholic parent drink every day then your inquisitive and pattern-matching mind would think this is the correct behaviour and you may find a desire to drink every day too, just like the little child watching Mum from his pram smoke every day, this becomes learnt behaviour.

 Trauma, if not reconciled, leaves a footprint in our mind of certain needs not being met.
 For example, child sex abuse can leave someone growing up with a warped idea of love and thinking that to feel love you must have sex, so the need for love becomes a sex addiction.
-A drug, to some people, is more reliable than a family who constantly lets them down so the drug fulfils a need so then you have drug addiction.
+A drug, to some people, is more reliable than a family who constantly lets them down so the drug fulfills a need so then you have drug addiction.
 When the stress of daily life gets overwhelming then getting drunk is a way of escaping that so you develop an alcohol addiction.
 This is only a small representation of how an addiction can be formed, there are many, many others too.

-What this programme gives you:
+What this program gives you:

 - The ability to control and choose what you eat/drink/other, not have it control you